 Age Group: “The Waddlers”

 Our youngest class is called the Dewdrops.
 We designed the environment, the schedule, and curriculum to make this the premier one year old program in the area.
+The children drink out of sippy cups, take one nap and must be walking for their safety.

 - Waddler Plus, 8:30 AM-12:30 PM for two, three or five days a week.